SFTtech/openage/doc/ideas/gameplay.md

 ### Salvage

-  - salvage pile containing 30% of the resources originally used to construct a building appears any time a building is destroyed or deconstructed
+  - salvage pile containing xx% (configurable percentage) of the resources originally used to construct a building appears any time a building is destroyed or deconstructed
   - resources in this salvage pile will gradually diminish at the rate of 1 unit of resource per 10 seconds of game time
   - resource piles can be harvested by villagers or pillage capable units